-• All container labels, including the labels for all strengths, dosage forms and reconstitution diluents, where applicable.
+• All container labels (inner and outer labels), including the labels for all strengths, dosage forms and reconstitution diluents, where applicable.

 1.3.4 Foreign Labelling

 • SmPC approved for WHO prequalified products and those marketed elsewhere in any African regions in English.